 We believe that language learning is one of the most enjoyable and rewarding experiences that life can offer.
 Modern Languages prepare you for modern life.

 The department makes full use of all available techniques and strategies to give the students confidence in using their language knowledge in the classroom situation.
-The use of the latest software and audio-visual technology all serves to enhance motivation and confidence.
-Wherever possible, the onus is on real communication: girls produce work that is to be read by girls of their age in other countries.
-Our partnerships with Scharnhorst Gymnasium in Hildesheim and Collège de Luynes in Tours have been key to our successful bid for International Schools status, awarded by the British Council.
+The use of the latest software and audio-visual technology all serve to enhance motivation and confidence.
+Wherever possible, the onus is on real communication; girls produce work that is to be read by girls of their age in other countries.

 Time spent abroad is of great value to students, giving them the opportunity to put their knowledge to use in truly authentic situations.
-We regularly take large numbers of girls in year 9 and above to Nice, where trips to Cannes, Monaco and Antibes complement the morning’s language lessons.
-The Spanish study trip to Granada during the October half-term, where girls attend lessons in the morning, is also an excellent event.
-The longstanding German exchange to Hildesheim is similarly successful and has forged many friendships.
+We regularly take large numbers of girls studying French in Key Stage 3 to St Omer on the Opal Coast, France, with trips to nearby cultural attractions.
+Key Stage 3 and Key Stage 4 students studying Spanish also have the opportunity to go to Spain (Madrid, Grenada, Barcelona depending on the years) to practise their language and enjoy the culture.
 Such foreign visits are key to improving the students’ linguistic proficiency and cultural awareness.

 Many of our linguists in the Senior School go on to take a language at A-level.

 Our popular French and Spanish GCSE courses follow the AQA specification.
 Learning a Modern Language at GCSE will develop each student’s ability to understand and use the language effectively for practical communication in a wide variety of everyday situations.
 The subject also promotes skills which have a wider application such as analysis, drawing inferences and memorising.
 Students will develop a good understanding of grammar and gain insights into other cultures.